Supervisor jailed three years for indecently assaulting female employee

 In mitigation, Mbewe pleaded with the court for leniency saying that he is a family man and his family might suffer.
 He told the court that giving him custodial sentence would mean dying three times.
 He said that he did not sleep with the woman, he lost his job and will also go to jail, hence asking for leniency.

-Passing judgement, first grade magistrate Florence Msekandiana concurred with the state that this malpractice is becoming a norm in work places.
+Passing judgement on February 6, first grade magistrate Florence Msekandiana concurred with the state that this malpractice is becoming a norm in work places.

 Msekandiana said that women are being harassed and molested in offices on daily basis such that giving such a person stiffer punishment would deter the would be offenders hence slapped him with 3 years in jail for sexual harassment and 2 years for intimidation.
 The sentences will run concurrently.